george-hawkins/japanese/README.md

 _Matt vs Japan_ makes a very convincing case for [Remembering the Kanji 1](https://uhpress.hawaii.edu/title/remembering-the-kanji-1-a-complete-course-on-how-not-to-forget-the-meaning-and-writing-of-japanese-characters/) by James W. Heisig [here](https://www.youtube.com/watch?v=TgRte6oSoF8) (though note that in video description section he says "I COMPLETELY DISAGREE WITH THIS VIDEO NOW" but the unfortunate consensus is that this coincides with Matt's attempt to monetize things with his own content and the content of this 2018 video is more valuable than his later monetization efforts).

 Anyway, Remembering the Kanji (often referred to on forums as just RTK) looks like a great start to me.

+See _ToKini Andy_'s [JLPT N5 and Kanken Level 10 kanji playlist](https://www.youtube.com/playlist?list=PLA_RcUI8km1ME3ewzc4pcJ-cA-cw0-nKa) for a nice series introducing kanji, how to learn them and then covering the 118 kanji of JLPT N5 and Kanken 10.
+He covers why you should not do the classic approach of learning individual kanji with all its readings (all without any context).
+Jump to the 14m 24s to see how he suggests learning the readings and suggests writing each kanji _every_ time it shows up in review, i.e. write one or more kanji per card reviewed, as he's convinced this helps memorization.
+He also mentions RTK and WaniKani.
+There's a Anki deck to go with the series (mentioned at the end of the video) available to Patreon members.

 ### Skritter